justinpolackal/montecarlosimulation/README.md

 ## Implementation Details
 Uses numpy library to generate random samples for a given variable using the supplied probability distribution

-1. In each iteration, random samples for each variable in the transfer equation is generated.
+1. In each iteration, one random sample for each variable in the transfer equation is generated.

 2. Transfer equation is evaluated with the generated random values, and the result is added into a list.
     - Evaluation of an expression is handled using python eval() function.
-The bag of variables dictionary is used to supply all constituent variables and their values (randm values generated)
+The bag of variables dictionary is used to supply all constituent variables and their values (random values generated)
 3. Steps 1 and 2 are repeated *num_iterations* times
-4. The values obtained from each iteration are accumulated and its *mean* and *standard deviation* are calculated
+4. Values obtained from each iteration are accumulated, and its *mean* and *standard deviation* are calculated

 ## Customize and Enhance